-Weeds are not all bad; they are just inconvenient for us human beings.
+Weeds are not at all bad; they are just inconvenient for us human beings!

 Maybe we were just going to plant another more attractive plant in that place or maybe we desperately needed that exact spot for making a new drive for all our vehicles we need to park in front of our house?
 Or another more common reason is to just remove it as it looks aesthetically not pleasing to our tidy eyes!

 Don’t worry I can just be as bad sometimes and not have a really proper reason for removing a weed…

 But this is the exact reason why I write about them and try to make us see all their known good uses they got.

 All their bad reasons for existence are mentioned already on many websites and this is hopefully not why you came to my site in the first place?